 Use Security Software

-Security software is necessary these days, no matter what you are using your computer for.
-At the very least, make sure you are running antivirus software that scans your device weekly.
 This will make sure you are protected from trojans, keyloggers and other types of malware that could be used to gain entrance to your financial data.
-In addition, make sure that you are updating the antivirus software so there aren’t any security holes that you are missing.
+In addition, make sure that you are updating the antivirus software so there aren't any security holes that you are missing.

 Avoid Clicking Phishing Emails